mlibrary/about-publishing/src/content/pages/our-mission.md

 <div class="lg:float-right lg:-mr-64 lg:w-3/5 border-l-8 border-sea-blue px-6 pt-6 ml-6 mb-4"><a href="/assets/mp-impactreport.pdf" onclick="ga('send', 'event', 'mission','click','impact-report');"><img class="mb-4" src="/assets/mp-impactreport.jpg"><p>Read Our Impact Report</p></a></div>

-For many decades, publishing at the University of Michigan grew out of diverse and dispersed communities.
-As early as 1930, the Press was founded as a division of the University Library, and nearly 70 years later in 2000, the Library created the Scholarly Publishing Office (SPO) to serve the needs of authors and readers.
-Other activities related to publishing followed, including Deep Blue in 2006.
-In 2009, oversight of the University of Michigan Press moved back to the Library.
-Not long after, all publishing activities were unified under a single brand name, MPublishing.
-Michigan Publishing is now the hub of publishing activities undertaken by the University of Michigan Library.

-Today, Michigan Publishing brings together three entities to serve the changing needs of scholars: University of Michigan Press, Michigan Publishing Services, and Deep Blue Repository and Research Data Services.
+Michigan Publishing brings together three entities to serve the changing needs of scholars: University of Michigan Press, Michigan Publishing Services, and Deep Blue Repository and Research Data Services.
 Together, they engage with a spectrum of publishing needs across the life-cycle of scholarly communication and provide guidance and assistance to the University community.

 **We value what we do and the communities behind it.**